 - Select books for specific grade levels, curriculum needs, and student interests

-- Use appropriate websites and Internet resources to locate award winning books, national standards in education, and materials related to specific topics
+- Use appropriate websites and internet resources to locate award-winning books and materials related to specific topics.

 Children’s Literature, Briefly, Sixth Edition, by Michael O. Tunnell and others.